Truth (duo): Expanding Influence and Discography (2011-2016)

-The period between 2011 and 2016 was pivotal for Truth, as it marked a time of significant growth, both in terms of their music releases & touring - as well as the birth of their label.
+Between 2011 and 2016, Truth increased their music releases and touring and established their own record label.
 The duo cemented their reputation as key figures in the genre, and their work during these years has had a lasting impact on both their career and the broader bass music landscape.

 Sophomore Album: Following debut album Puppets in 2010, Truth released their second full-length album Love’s Shadow in 2012.

 Singles and EP's: During this period, Truth released a series of singles and EPs that maintained their presence & momentum in the scene.
 Notable releases include: